-Sleeping on a boat overnight is a fun and relaxing adventure that every boater should have a chance to experience.
-As the light fades, everything around the water changes to create a new atmosphere that you can truly experience only when you're offshore.
-Of course, to get the maximum enjoyment out of sleeping on a boat, you must be properly prepared.
-Here are some important things to know about sleeping on a boat overnight.
+Sleeping on a boat overnight can be a fun and relaxing adventure that every boater should have a chance to experience.
+As the light fades, everything on and around the water changes to create a new atmosphere you can truly experience only when you're afloat.
+In case you can’t tell, we are total fans of the magical moment of falling asleep under the stars as we’re rocked to sleep by the gentle motion of the water.

 boat cabin

 When staying in a marina overnight and sleeping on a boat, you will want to choose a calm area with minimal distractions to upset your boat.
 Many marinas recommend staying in a no-wake area so that you won't have to worry about wakes or running boats during the night.
-There may also be restrictions on fishing or swimming in the area near the marina due to the electricity running to the docks.
-More information: How to Choose the Right Marina
+The sound of the linkages between floating docks often are magnified at night, and we recommend bringing along some earplugs just in case.

 marina

 Some lakes have registration and inspection requirements that must be met before you will be allowed to sleep on the boat.
 Lakes that are situated in state or national parks may also have rules about how the boat must be moored during hours when the park is not officially open and what distance from the shore is acceptable.
 State and federal anchorage rules require all boats to display an anchor light when moored for the night.
-Read more about: The Most Popular Types of Lake Boats
+Read more about: The Most Popular Types of Lake Boats.

 Boat on a lake